NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): Styling for positioning elements and adding aesthetics to the webpage.
   * [Sass](https://sass-lang.com): CSS library which adds dynamic styling and flexibility to standard CSS.
   * [Bootstrap](https://getbootstrap.com): CSS framework.
-It is recommended to learn Sass before exploring this framework, as it is used a lot in the background.
+Learning Sass before exploring this framework is recommended, as it is used a lot in the background.

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (JS): Has several uses, but is primarily used to add interactability and dynamism to the front end.
-  * [TypeScript](https://www.typescriptlang.org): A [strongly-typed](https://medium.com/@fedor.selenskiy/static-dynamic-vs-strong-weak-typing-a-common-misconception-d050f24b7db9) variant of JS.
+  * [TypeScript](https://www.typescriptlang.org): A [strongly typed](https://medium.com/@fedor.selenskiy/static-dynamic-vs-strong-weak-typing-a-common-misconception-d050f24b7db9) variant of JS.
   * [React](https://react.dev): Javascript library used for creating components (reusable pieces of JSX).

 ### Back-End